h3abionet/chipimputation/docs/configs.md

 ## Reference Genomes --reference_genome

 A human reference genome in `fasta` format of the same build as the target dataset is required by the pipeline during the QC step to check the REF mismatch between in the target dataseet.
-This can be downloaded from the [AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/) resource.
+This can be downloaded from the [GATK bundle](ftp.broadinstitute.org/bundle/) resource including the commonly used [human_gk1_b37](ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/b37/human_g1k_v37_decoy.fasta.gz).
 An test fasta file that can be used with the test dataset is provided on https://github.com/h3abionet/chipimputation_test_data/raw/master/testdata_imputation/hg19_testdata.fasta.gz

 The syntax for this :